Blast at Ohio metals plant sends at least 13 to hospitals - WHIZ News

 Oakwood Fire Captain Brian DiRocco told reporters that 13 people were transferred to several area hospitals and another patient was still being examined.
 One person had to be pulled from the debris and was being treated while being taken to a medical helicopter.
 A number of people had burn injuries, but all plant staff had been accounted for and the fire was under control with crews mopping up hot spots, he said.

 I. Schumann & Co.
-LLC, which calls itself a fourth-generation family-owned and managed business, “recycles and trades a wide variety of scrap and produces brass and bronze alloys in ingot and pellet forms,” the company said on its website.
+LLC, which calls itself a fourth-generation family-owned and managed business, “recycles and trades a wide variety of scrap and produces brass and bronze alloys in ingot and pellet forms,” according to its website.

+The company said in a statement that “an explosion of unknown origin” injured employees and significantly damaged its facility.
+It said it was supporting emergency responders and will ensure employees get the medical care they need.

 MetroHealth spokesperson Dorsena Koonce said it was treating four people, two of them critical.
 A University Hospitals official said seven patients were being treated at Ahuja Medical Center but there was no word on their conditions.